TGDivy/TGDivy/README.md

 ## 💬🌞

-> Everything flows, nothing stands still. ~ Heraclitus
+> You'll see it when you believe it.  ~ Wayne Dyer

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )